 - AI chatbots: Unlike rule-based chatbots, AI chatbots are trained to analyze and understand a site visitor’s intent, then deliver the answer they think is best based on existing data.

-With a Conversational AI platform, you can give site visitors the freedom to guide the conversation in their own words.
+With a Conversational AI platform, you can give site visitors the freedom to guide the conversation in their own words so they can instantly get the information they need, access relevant resources, and resolve issues on their own — without any human intervention.
 What’s more, these chatbots continue to learn and refine their responses as they collect more and more conversational data.

-- Live chat – These chatbots are primarily used by sales and sales development teams to connect with site visitors for real-time conversations.
+- Live chat This communication channel is primarily used by sales and sales development teams to connect with site visitors for real-time, human-to-human conversations.
 Customer support organizations also use live chat software to answer questions in real time.

 As you can see, the way these chatbots work varies quite a bit — and they help your business in different ways.
-For example, an AI chatbot can help your sales team focus on high-intent conversations, whereas a live chat solution helps you better serve your customers.
+For example, an AI chatbot can automatically qualify site visitors to help your sales team pinpoint high-intent conversations, whereas a live chat solution provides a space for your team to directly connect with and better serve your customers.
 Ultimately, what chatbot you choose to use will depend on the goals you have.

 But how do you know where your customer is in the buying journey?
 And how do you send them the right content at the right time?
 You can find the answers in The Conversational Marketing Blueprint.